 “Pre-pandemic, there was already widespread acknowledgement that the traditional higher education business model is seriously challenged,” the paper said.
 “Fall 2020 marks a clear inflection point as students, educators, and government leaders alike scrutinise the price and value proposition of higher education through the new lens of traditional classroom versus multiple modes of digital delivery.”

 Whatever is happening long-term in the market, students have never had a broader choice of MBA formats.
-That choice is typically between increasingly advanced and technologically powerful online educational offerings, full-time, on-campus MBAs and part-time, on-campus MBAs.
+That choice is typically between increasingly advanced and technologically powerful online educational offerings, full-time, traditional MBAs , and part-time, traditional MBAs.

 So, what’s the difference?
-How do the experience and outcome vary between online and on-campus?
+How do the experience and outcome vary between online and traditional?

 Online courses offer freedom to choose when and where the coursework is done.
 Once enrolled, a student typically has a period of time in which they must complete each unit of study or segments of each unit.
 Classes can be taken and re-taken, at any time during that period and the academics make themselves broadly available for consultation.